shlomihod/scenario/README.md

 ## Known Issues
 * Extra spaces in the beginning of a line with NONSTRICT mode won't be reported to user (yet the scenario will return success)
+* Extra space in the end of a line with STRICT mode are ignored
 * O Actor cann't be used for checking empty lines, even with STRICT mode